T: Trudeau- Tyrone

 Billy Two Rivers

-Undoubtedly a huge name in British professional wrestling by virtue of the tremendous impact of his headdress and haircut in his initial 1960 appearances at a time when Cowboy and Indian films were still popular, Mohawk chief Two Rivers from Quebec had already started to disappoint by the time he returned to Britain in 1964.
+One of the most colourful characters in British wrestling history.
+Undoubtedly a huge name in British professional wrestling by virtue of the tremendous impact of his headdress and haircut in his initial 1960 appearances at a time when Cowboy and Indian films were still popular,

-He performed a wardance before polishing off evil-doing opponents with his famed tomahawk chop finisher.
+The routine was well rehearsed and eagerly anticipated by fans.
+He performed a little wardance before polishing off evil-doing opponents with his famed tomahawk chop finisher.

 Father-in-law Tug Holton showed the 1980s heavyweight Tom Tyrone the ropes and prepared him for life in the wrestling ring.
 However, Tom only picked up Tug's good wrestling habits and disregarded the villainous ways of his famous father in law.
 Tom was a popular fifteen stone addition to the ring at a time when wrestling skill was becoming an increasingly rare commodity.
 Tom started with the independent promoters before being signed up by Dale Martin and shortly afterwards making his Royal Albert hall debut aginst Caswell Martin.
 His first televised outing was against Dave Bond in April, 1981, and this was to be the first of more than twenty televised contests, including losing finalist to Pete Roberts in the 1987 Grand Prix Belt Tournament.